1. Home

 Let’s take a look at a hypothetical graph of a transient response to a test step input:

-The performance indicators of a transient response: settling time, overshoot, and steady-state process value.
+A plot showing the performance indicators of a transient response: settling time, overshoot, and steady-state process value.

 • Settling time